Arizona vs. Purdue odds, March Madness predictions: 2026 NCAA Tournament Elite Eight picks from proven model

 A spot in the Final Four is on the line when the second-seeded Purdue Boilermakers battle the top-seeded Arizona Wildcats in a 2026 NCAA Tournament West Region Elite Eight matchup on Saturday.
 Purdue is coming off a 79-77 win over 11-seeded Texas on Thursday in the Sweet 16, while Arizona defeated fourth-seeded Arkansas 109-88.
 The Boilermakers (30-8), who placed sixth in the Big Ten at 13-7, have won seven in a row.
 The Wildcats (35-2), who finished first in the Big 12 at 16-2, have won 12 straight games.

 Tipoff from the SAP Center at San Jose is set for 8:49 p.m.
 ET.
-The Wildcats are 5.5-point favorites in the latest Purdue vs. Arizona odds, while the over/under for total points scored is 153.5, up two points from the opening line.
-Before making any Arizona vs. Purdue picks, check out the Purdue vs. Arizona predictions from the SportsLine Projection Model.
+After opening at -6.5, the Wildcats are now 5.5-point favorites in the latest Purdue vs. Arizona odds, while the over/under for total points scored is 152.5 Before making any Arizona vs. Purdue picks, check out the Purdue vs. Arizona predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Elite Eight on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.